helgoboss/helgobox/doc/user-guide.md

   64-bit floating point numbers between 0.0 (0%) and 1.0 (100%).
 The script can be much more
   complicated than the mentioned examples and make use of all built-in EEL2 language features.
 The important thing is to assign the desired value to `y` at some point.
 Please note that the initial value of `y` is the current target value, so you can even "go relative" in absolute mode.
+ReaLearn's control processing order is like this:
+  1. Apply source interval
+  2. Apply transformation
+  3. Apply target interval
+  4. Apply reverse
+  5. Apply rounding

 ##### For encoders and incremental buttons (control only)